Meet the Festival Orchestra Musicians

 Principal Cello

-Joseph Johnson, Principal Cello (February), Associate Principal (March) , serves as Principal of the Toronto Symphony and Santa Fe Opera.
+Joseph Johnson, Associate Principal Cello, serves as Principal of the Toronto Symphony and Santa Fe Opera.
 He has performed as Guest Principal Cellist with the Detroit Symphony, Saint Paul Chamber Orchestra, and Trondheim Symphony.
 Last spring, he was Guest Principal Cellist with the San Francisco Symphony for their Carnegie Hall/Europe Tour.
 His 2020-2021 season included concerto appearances with the Toronto Symphony (Dvořák), Etobicoke Symphony (Tchaikovsky Rococo Variations), and the Niagara Symphony (Shostakovich #1).
 A champion of new music, Joseph has premiered concertos by Unsuk Chin, Miguel del Aguila Cello, Peter Oetvos, and Marc-André Dalbavie.
 An Assistant Professor at the University of Toronto, he is the cello coach for Toronto Youth Symphony, and regular coach and teacher at the New World Symphony.
 He has conducted numerous master classes for a wide range of institutions and ensembles.
 Mr. Johnson holds bachelor’s and Performer’s Certificate from the Eastman School and a master’s from Northwestern University.
 Mr. Johnson performs on a magnificent Paolo Castello cello crafted in Genoa in 1780.
-This is his second year at Arizona Musicfest.
-Mr. Johnson is generously sponsored by Marlene Benson.
+This is his third year at Arizona Musicfest.

 Joel Noyes